tiptoppress/category-posts-widget/readme.txt

 * Version 3.0 or later version uses WordPress 2.9's built in post thumbnail functionality.

 == Frequently Asked Questions ==
+= Template and post detail =
+Here You can control the [Post Detail parts](http://tiptoppress.com/category-posts-widget/documentation-4-8/#Post_details), which appears as part of the post item.
+All post detail will placed as placeholder.
+The text in the Template area can be a placeholder, text, HTML code or HTML code for icons.

+= SVG icons =
+For SVG icon HTML we recommend the WordPress Dashicons, which are included as default and can be used without any icon-font including [Dashicons](https://developer.wordpress.org/resource/dashicons/).

 = How Category Posts Widget work with SiteOrigin Page Builder = Please add the widget with shortcode [catposts] inside a editor widget which is placed to a SiteOrigin Page Builder row.
 We also create a YouTube video: [How Category Posts Widget work with SiteOrigin Page Builder](http://tiptoppress.com/how-category-posts-widget-work-with-siteorigin-page-builder/)